-You can use the Texture 3D QML type to attach textures to materials.
-You specify an image and how it is mapped to meshes in a 3D scene.
+You can use the Texture component to attach textures to materials.
+You specify an image to use as the source file for the Texture, and also define how it is mapped to meshes in a 3D scene.

 To specify the method of mapping to use when sampling a texture, select UV, Environment, or LightProbe in the Texture mapping field.

 UV mapping is the process of projecting 2D images to the surface of a 3D model for texture mapping.
 The letters U and V denote the axes of the 2D texture because x, y, and z are already used to denote the axes of the 3D object in the model space.
 You can paint the polygons that make up a 3D object with color and other surface attributes from a UV texture map.
 Pixels in the image are assigned to surface mappings on the polygon.
 Usually this is done by programmatically copying a triangular piece of the image map and pasting it onto a triangle on the object.